-Student teaching in special education for students seeking to extend a certification SPED 474 Clinical Experiences with Students with Disabilities 1-3 crs. • F, Sp, Su • May be repeated for a maximum of 4 credits • Department Consent Required Supervised clinical experiences for post-baccalaureate licensed teachers.
-SPED 475 Internship Teaching 7-14 crs. $\bullet$ F, Sp $\bullet$ Special Course Fee Required; IN $\bullet$ Department Consent Required Admission to the professional semester and departmental approval is required.
+Student teaching in special education for students seeking to extend a certification.
+SPED 474 Student Teaching with Students with Disabilities 1-3 crs. • F, Sp, Su • May be repeated for a maximum of 4 credits • Department Consent Required Supervised student teaching for post baccalaureate students seeking additional certification.
+SPED 475 Internship Teaching 7-14 crs. • F, Sp • IN; Special Course Fee Required • Department Consent Admission to the professional semester and departmental approval is required.
 Students with a major in special education with dual certification in elementary education may register for an internship of seven credits in special education (SPED 475) and seven credits in elementary education (ES 440).